 If the animal doesn’t respond aggressively after you’ve shown it that you’re not afraid, then back away slowly.
 Do it while facing it until it’s out of sight or until you can get to safety.

-Although the most common bears in Canada are black, grizzly bears are the most aggressive.
-The grizzly bear can reach up to 1,000 pounds and stand as tall as six feet.
+Although the most common bears in Canada are black bears, grizzly bears are the most aggressive.
+The grizzly bear can reach up to 1,000 pounds and stand as tall as 6 feet.
 They are more of a threat to humans than black bears.

 The grizzly bear has killed more humans than any other species in Canada.
 Also, it’s the third-largest type of bear on the continent.